-(b) The non-Federal entity is responsible for complying with all requirements of the Federal award.
-For all Federal awards, this includes the provisions of FFATA, which includes requirements on executive compensation, and also requirements implementing the Act for the non-Federal entity at 2 CFR parts 25 and 170.
-See also statutory requirements for whistleblower protections at 10 U.S.C.
-2409, 41 U.S.C.
-4712, and 10 U.S.C.
-2324, 41 U.S.C.
-4304 and 4310.
+(b) In administering Federal awards that are subject to a Federal statute prohibiting discrimination based on sex, the Federal agency or pass-through entity must ensure that the award is administered in a way that does not unlawfully discriminate based on sexual orientation or gender identity if the statute’s prohibition on sex discrimination encompasses discrimination based on sexual orientation and gender identity consistent with the Supreme Court’s reasoning in Bostock v.
+Clayton County, 140 S. Ct.
+1731 (2020).

+(c) In administering awards in accordance with the U.S. Constitution, the Federal agency must take account of the heightened constitutional scrutiny that may apply under the Constitution’s Equal Protection guarantee for government action that provides differential treatment based on protected characteristics.

 § 200.301 Performance measurement.

-(a) The Federal awarding agency must measure the recipient's performance to show achievement of program goals and objectives, share lessons learned, improve program outcomes, and foster adoption of promising practices.
-Program goals and objectives should be derived from program planning and design.
-See § 200.202 for more information.
-Where appropriate, the Federal award may include specific program goals, indicators, targets, baseline data, data collection, or expected outcomes (such as outputs, or services performance or public impacts of any of these) with an expected timeline for accomplishment.
-Where applicable, this should also include any performance measures or independent sources of data that may be used to measure progress.
-The Federal awarding agency will determine how performance progress is measured, which may differ by program.
-Performance measurement progress must be both measured and reported.
-See § 200.329 for more information on monitoring program performance.
-The Federal awarding agency may include program-specific requirements, as applicable.
-These requirements must be aligned, to the extent permitted by law, with the Federal awarding agency strategic goals, strategic objectives or performance goals that are relevant to the program.
-See also OMB Circular A–11, Preparation, Submission, and Execution of the Budget Part 6.
+(a) The Federal agency must measure the recipient’s performance to show achievement of program goals and objectives, share lessons learned, improve program outcomes, and foster the adoption of promising practices.
+The Federal agency should establish program goals and objectives during program planning and design (see § 200.202).
+The Federal agency should clearly communicate the specific program goals and objectives in the Federal award, including how the Federal agency will measure the achievement of the goals and objectives, the expected timeline, and information on how the recipient must report the achievement of program goals and objectives.
+The Federal agency should also clearly communicate in the Federal award any expected outcomes (such as outputs, service performance, or public impacts of any of these), indicators, targets, baseline data, or data collections that the recipient is responsible for measuring and reporting.
+The Federal agency must ensure all requirements for measuring performance align with the Federal agency’s strategic goals, strategic objectives, or performance goals relevant to a program (see OMB Circular A-11, Preparation, Submission, and Execution of the Budget Part 6).

-(b) The Federal awarding agency should provide recipients with clear performance goals, indicators, targets, and baseline data as described in § 200.211.
-Performance reporting frequency and content should be established to not only allow the Federal awarding agency to understand the recipient progress but also to facilitate identification of promising practices among recipients and build the evidence upon which the Federal awarding agency's program and performance decisions are made.
-See § 200.328 for more information on reporting program performance.
+(b) When establishing performance reporting frequency and content, the Federal agency should consider what information will be necessary to measure the recipient’s progress, to identify promising practices of recipients, and build the evidence upon which the Federal agency makes program and performance decisions.
+The Federal agency should not require additional information that is not necessary for measuring program performance and evaluation.
+See § 200.329 for more information on reporting program performance.

-(c) This provision is designed to operate in tandem with evidence-related statutes (e.g.; The Foundations for Evidence-Based Policymaking Act of 2018, which emphasizes collaboration and coordination to advance data and evidence-building functions in the Federal government).
-The Federal awarding agency should also specify any requirements of award recipients' participation in a federally funded evaluation, and any evaluation activities required to be conducted by the Federal award.
+(c) The Federal agency should also specify in the Federal award any requirements of the recipients’ participation in federally funded evaluations.

 § 200.302 Financial management.

-(a) Each state must expend and account for the Federal award in accordance with state laws and procedures for expending and accounting for the state's own funds.
-In addition, the state's and the other non-Federal entity's financial management systems, including records documenting compliance with Federal statutes, regulations, and the terms and conditions of the Federal award, must be sufficient to permit the preparation of reports required by general and program-specific terms and conditions; and the tracing of funds to a level of expenditures adequate to establish that such funds have been used according to the Federal statutes, regulations, and the terms and conditions of the Federal award.
-See also § 200.450.
+(a) Each State must expend and account for the Federal award in accordance with State laws and procedures for expending and accounting for the State’s funds.
+All recipient and subrecipient financial management systems, including records documenting compliance with Federal statutes, regulations, and the terms and conditions of the Federal award, must be sufficient to permit the preparation of reports required by the terms and conditions; and tracking expenditures to establish that funds have been used in accordance with Federal statutes, regulations, and the terms and conditions of the Federal award.
+See § 200.450

-(b) The financial management system of each non-Federal entity must provide for the following (see also §§ 200.334, 200.335, 200.336, and 200.337):
+(b) The recipient’s and subrecipient’s financial management system must provide for the following (see §§ 200.334, 200.335, 200.336, and 200.337):